Brown-University-Library/aeon_webfolder_comparison_project/README.md

 - Running the file-pair comparison in a loop, and outputting json indicating a probability that each file is a customization or an upgrade, or a mix.

 ---

+## TODO

+- [ ] create `diff_folders.py` code that will be run via:
+    ```
+    uv run diff_folders.py --old_dir_path "foo" --new_dir_path "bar" --output_dir_path "baz"

+- [ ] running that that should show:
+    - files in old that are not in new
+    - files in new that are not in old
+    - files that are different
+    - files that are the same
+- [ ] running that shouldoutput json for the above results, saving it to a datestamped file in a "diff" directory.

+---